 How to Apply for Funding

-The period to apply for a Fall 2019 Grant from the Upper Kern Fisheries Enhancement Fund ended on July 19, 2019.
-Projects submitted for the Fall 2019 grant application round will be voted on in a meeting of the Upper Kern Fisheries Enhancement Fund Committee (“Committee”) in September 2019.
-Projects approved by the Committee will then be submitted to the Board of Directors of Kern Community Foundation for final approval.
+The period to apply for a Fall 2021 Grant from the Upper Kern Fisheries Enhancement Fund is closed.
+The period for applying for Spring 2022 funding will be from December 1, 2021 through January 14, 2022.
+Projects submitted for the Spring 2022 grant application round will be voted on in a meeting of the Upper Kern Fisheries Enhancement Fund Committee (“Committee”) to be held on Tuesday, March 15, 2022.
+Meetings are open to the public and are usually held at the offices of Kern Community Foundation in Bakersfield; however, during the COVID-19 crisis, they are held virtually via Zoom and telephone.
+Anyone interested in attending may contact Angela@kernfoundation.org.
+Projects approved for funding by the Committee are submitted to the Board of Directors of Kern Community Foundation for final approval.

 - Improve the status of the Kern River rainbow trout to avoid any need to list it as a sensitive, endangered, or threatened species at either the State or federal level;